iPod Pedometer Function

 The total steps are visible from several screens on the iPod, such as the main menu, so you can view them without returning to the Pedometer function.

-To stop recording your steps, return to the Pedometer menu and press the center button.
+To stop recording your steps, return to the Fitness menu and stop it.
 The iPod will store your sessions so you can review them later, and will upload them to the Nikeplus.com web site once you visit iTunes.

 Viewing Your iPod Pedometer Totals and Graphs